cjtkoenig/pbpm_transformer_benchmark/README.md

 Dataset-specific attribute handling (extended mode)
 - Tourism: If column `event_log_activity_type` is present, it is treated as a categorical resource-like attribute by stringifying and normalizing tokens.
-- Road Traffic Fine: Prefer `vehicleClass` (4 categories).
+- Traffic Fines: Prefer `vehicleClass` (4 categories).
 It is forward-filled per case to all events and used as the resource-like attribute.
 If `vehicleClass` is absent, we fall back to `org:resource`.
   - Missing values are mapped to [UNK].
   - If you processed this dataset before this change, re-run preprocessing with:
-    `uv run python -m src.cli preprocess_action=force data.datasets="[Road_Traffic_Fine_Management_Process]"`
+    `uv run python -m src.cli preprocess_action=force data.datasets="[Traffic_Fines]"`

 Missing values policy (all datasets)
 - Core identifiers: Rows with missing Case ID, Activity, or unparseable timestamps are dropped during standardization with a warning message.
 This avoids injecting the literal string "nan" into vocabularies or labels.
 - Activities: normalized to lowercase with spaces replaced by dashes.
 Missing activities are not allowed; affected events are removed before building prefixes and labels.
 - Resources (extended mode): Missing categorical values are mapped to [UNK].
 We normalize after filling missing values to ensure NaNs are not turned into the string "nan".
-For Road Traffic Fine, `vehicleClass` is forward-filled per case before normalization.
+For Traffic Fines, `vehicleClass` is forward-filled per case before normalization.
 - Time features: Timestamps that cannot be parsed are dropped; delta-time sequences fill missing entries implicitly by construction (they are derived from valid timestamps only).

 ## Smoke Tests